treystandiford/cyberplants/README.md

 3. Repeat this process for:
    - **display_top_view**
    - **Camera Frequency**
    - In the JavaScript section, update the `[writeApiKey]` variable to match yours.
+4. Go back to the Channel Dashboard
+   - Find the plugins that you created, and edit each field with appropriate titles

 ---